WTR-GITHUB/PYTHON_II_PART/OOP-Advanced-[lesson5]:-Class-instance,--static-methods..md

 * Task Nr.3:

   Create a class called `TimeUtils` that has a static method called `time_to_seconds` that takes a time string in the format `hh:mm:ss` and returns the total number of seconds represented by that time.
-Use functional programing paradigm.
+Use **functional programing paradigm**.

   [Answer](https://github.com/CodeAcademy-Online/python-new-material-level2/wiki/Z:-Exercise-answers.#task-nr-3-2)